simonhdickson/simonhdickson.github.io/_posts/2017-03-22-dotnet-core-on-concourse.md

 author_profile: true
 ---

-If you're not familar with concourse you should go check it out, it's great.
+If you're not familiar with concourse you should go check it out, it's great.

 Great thing about concourse is that because the builds can be run in containers, as long as there's a container that can build your project, it can be made to work.
 It doesn't really require anything special to get it to work, once you have it set up.